GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to implement the protocol.***
 * What are the provided power inputs?
+* What conceptual items (energy, material, information, etc.) are exchanged within the system?

+  ***Rationale:  In my role, I need to understand the concepts of system internal interfaces  in order to implement them.***
 * What delivery standards need to be provided?
 * What is the allocated power consumption?
 * What is the allocated reliability for a single function?